More of the Music of Harry Belafonte

 We’ve long known that some copies of the album are mastered with the polarity reversed.
 This is one of those copies.

-But the crazy news we have today is that this copy of the records sound just fine without adjusting the system polarity, better than any other copy we played.
+But the crazy news we have today is that this copy of the album sound just fine without adjusting the system polarity, better than any other copy we played.

 It sounds a bit better with your polarity reversed, but it is still our Shootout Winner even with the polarity wrong.